bflorentino/Contact-Book-App/README.md

 *Tkinter: as GUI
 *Re: it is used to validate the emails and phone numbers added.

-The project is a CRUD that allows to add contacts, to select them, to update their info and delete them.
-The GUI shows a list with all the contacts you haved added ordered by their first letter name:
+The project is a CRUD which allows to add contacts, to select them, to update their info and delete them.
+The GUI shows a list with all the contacts you haved added ordered by their first name letter:

 ![image](https://user-images.githubusercontent.com/77745940/129458815-83d87172-e6cf-4a3a-99a2-21a94f3ab2ae.png)